na-na-hi/renget/archive/how2playba.md

 ![how to hoard AP guide](https://i.imgur.com/Dkfc0EV.png) [(the old one for preservation sake)](https://i.imgur.com/nq3vsPW.png)

-Bounties/Scrimmages: **if and only if (I.F.F) you buy the monthlies**, you can save those extra tickets by not doing your bounties for a fat bonus during rate ups.
+Bounties/Scrimmages: **if and only if (I.F.F.) you buy the monthlies**, you can save those extra tickets by not doing your bounties for a fat bonus during rate ups.
 Be aware that your free daily tickets will go to waste, but the bonus you get outweighs the 6 tickets you lose out on.

 ## Whaling for dummies
 ![pakeji value](https://i.imgur.com/IIrB9LU.png)